 My theme song for the last couple of months has been Elsa’s song from Frozen: “Let it go, let it go, turn away and slam the door.”
-(My kids say that I don’t sing it right.)
+(My kids say I don’t sing it right.)
 So much has happened with our family in the last few years: much good, some bad, some my fault, some beyond my control.
-I’ve been trying to figure out how to close the door on the painful things and the regrets without losing the wisdom and the friendships that I gained through that time.
+I’ve been trying to figure out how to close the door on the painful things and the regrets without losing the wisdom and the friendships I gained through that time.
 I don’t think Peter ever forgot about sinking into the water, about denying Jesus, about cutting off that guy’s ear.
 But those things didn’t define his future.
 My impetuous mistakes, my well-her-heart’s-in-the-right-place failures . . . they will not define my future, either.
 Like Jesus said to Peter, from today, just follow Me.

 Can you identify with Peter in this situation?
 Isn’t it fantastic to realize Jesus wants us to move forward from right now?
 I’d really appreciate it if you leave me a comment to let me know what you’re thinking.